Shawn-Chahal/drl-strategy-games/README.md

 # Deep Reinforcement Learning Strategy Games
-A web app that allows the user to play Connect Four against an artificial intelligence.
+This repository trains the model for the [Connect Four](https://shawnchahal.com/connect-four) web app.
 The AI employs deep reinforcement learning and was trained entirely through self play using TensorFlow in Python.
+Based on the AlphaZero algorithm, but made light weight to run on single GPU computers.